 The oldest dwelling in Broadway, Abbots Grange was built in about 1320 as the summer manor for the Abbot of Pershore.
 The house is a unique place for adults to relax in an exceptional setting, exuding peace and tranquility with glorious, unrestricted views out over the Cotswold hills.

-There are over 700 years of history to absorb here, perhaps while you unwind in front of the roaring log fire over afternoon tea... or by candlelight after dinner?
+There are over 700 years of history to absorb here, perhaps while you unwind in front of the roaring log fire... or by candlelight after dinner?